BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/5-DEFINITIONS.md

 `EncryptedMessage` is a symmetrically-encrypted message and is specified in full in [BCR-2022-001](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-001-secure-message.md).

-When used as part of Secure Components, and particularly with `Simplex`, the `aad` field contains the `Digest` of the encrypted plaintext.
+When used as part of Secure Components, and particularly with `Envelope`, the `aad` field contains the `Digest` of the encrypted plaintext.
 If non-correlation is necessary, then add random salt to the CBOR plaintext before encrypting.

 ### EncryptedMessage: Swift Definition